 To contact LifeVantage by phone, call 866-460-7241.

-The Better Business Bureau gave LifeVantage a rating of “A-“ at the time this review was updated.
-See the BBB file for updates and more information.
+The Better Business Bureau did not have a rating for LifeVantage when this review was updated.
+It was previously had a rating of A- See the BBB file for updates and more information.

 According to the product's website, there are 5 ingredients in each caplet of Protandim which add up to 625 mg: